There are several reasons I don't accept insurance

 Pseudo science Physical diseases are that which can be demonstrated empirically.
 There is no test or procedure known to medical science that can be used to establish “mental illness.”
 Decades of scientific research have yielded no physiological pathology.

-Diagnosis If you use insurance for psychotherapy, the therapist must give and you must accept a diagnosis from the Diagnostic and Statistical Manual of Mental Disorders - a meaningless, an invalid book published by the American Psychiatric Association in collaboration with the pharmaceutical and insurance industries.
-Each group has a direct financial interest in focusing on individual pathology (rather than familial or societal), inevitably leading to medication-based solutions and shorter periods of treatment.
+Diagnosis If you choose to use insurance for counseling or psychotherapy, you must accept a diagnosis from the Diagnostic and Statistical Manual of Mental Disorders.
 Diagnoses are based on subjective normative judgments (which are based on personal, social, cultural, and political values not objective criteria) and opinions about a person's behavior and whether it conforms to what is expected or wanted in any given society or situation.
-Besides being conceptually incoherent and invalid on the basis of science, being diagnosed with a mental disorder has potentially significant adverse affects on opportunities for employment, insurance, licenses, and the right to keep and bear arms, especially given that managed care forces individuals to give up all privacy as a condition for using their insurance benefits.
-This creates an irreconcilable conflict for me as an agent of an insurance company.
+Besides being conceptually incoherent and invalid on the basis of science, being diagnosed with a mental disorder has potentially significant adverse affects on opportunities for employment, insurance, licenses, and the right to keep and bear arms given the loss of privacy and confidentiality - all of which creates irreconcilable conflicts.

 Privacy and Confidentiality are the cornerstones of effective psychotherapy.
 United States Supreme Court in Jaffe v.
 Redmond (1996):